joeshaw/iata/README.md

 ## Airport data

-Airport data comes from https://github.com/datasets/airport-codes.
+Airport data comes from https://ourairports.com/data/.
-The airport-codes.csv file is copied into the `tools` subdirectory.
+The airports.csv file is copied into the `tools` subdirectory.
 Running `go generate .` from the toplevel directory will regenerate the Go file containing the airport data from it.